nfodor/workhive/README.md

 > **⚠️ WARNING: Some features are still under development.** This project is actively being developed and some features mentioned in this documentation might not be fully implemented.
 Please refer to the test results and development updates for more information on feature status.

+## The Traveler's Network Dilemma

+Do you travel frequently and wish your devices could connect to WiFi as seamlessly on the road as they do at your home office?
+We understand the frustration.
+When traveling with multiple devices, you lose the simplicity of your home network setup, forcing you to reconnect each device to unfamiliar networks, often with questionable security.

+WorkHive solves this by bringing the comfort and security of your home office network wherever you go.
+This isn't just a travel router—it's your entire home network ecosystem made portable.
+Connect once to WorkHive, and all your devices instantly recognize their familiar environment, maintaining your configurations, shared resources, and security settings intact.

+Even better, WorkHive enhances your home network when you're not traveling, serving as a security upgrade to your existing setup that you can simply unplug and take when you're on the move.

 ## Project Goal

 The primary goal of this project is to create a portable, low-power travel router using a Raspberry Pi that offers: